CMakePP/CMaize/docs/src/getting_started/building/quick_start.rst

     for more information on generating tokens.

-If your problem still persists check out our page :ref:`FAQs-and-Common-Build-Problems` to see if this a common problem.
+If your problem still persists check out our page :ref:`FAQs and Common Build Problems` to see if this a common problem.
 Finally, if you still can not resolve the problem consider opening an issue on CMaize's GitHub repo (please look to see if an issue already exists before opening a new one).